yusufklncc/Hackintosh-for-All-Computers/gui/Assets/Fonts/README.md

     fonttools varLib.instancer InstrumentSans[wdth,wght].ttf wght=400 wdth=100
     fonttools varLib.instancer InstrumentSans[wdth,wght].ttf wght=600 wdth=100

-SemiBold is not one of the four styles the legacy name fields can hold, so its family is `Instrument Sans SemiBold` with typographic names putting it back under `Instrument Sans`.
-That is the same arrangement IBM Plex Mono Medium ships with, and it is what lets `FontWeight="SemiBold"` find it.
+Avalonia's embedded font collection groups by the legacy family name rather than the typographic one, so both files share the family `Instrument Sans` and carry the weight in the subfamily.
+Instrument Sans has no Reserved Font Name, which is what makes keeping that name on a modified copy allowed.

+IBM Plex does have one - `Plex` - so nothing here modifies those files, and only the weight they publish under the plain family name is used.
+That is why there is one Plex file and not two.

 Regenerating them needs `fonttools`; nothing in this repository does at build or run time.